 Once clean and dry, apply protection.
 We recommend spraying Full Metal Jacket Spray Wax directly to the vehicle and buffing with a NanoFibre Paintwork cloth, immediately, one panel at a time.
 This is your weekly top-up of protection and will assist you with a faster, easier and safer wash next week!

-So there you have it, all you need and nothing you don't, the very best weekly maintenance technique proven effective with my 20 years experience.
-My own cars and motorcycles as well as my customers cars are maintained this way and they very rarely need anything more.
+So there you have it, all you need and nothing you don't, the very best weekly maintenance technique proven effective with our 23 years experience of full time professional detailing, car washing and car care product manufacturing.